God Control: Live performances

 Madonna first performed "God Control" during her appearance at Stonewall 50 – WorldPride NYC 2019; she wore an eye-patch with an X, which was designed in the colors of the rainbow flag, while her background dancers were decked as police officers wielding combat shields.
 Billboard praised the "visually powerful live performance ... replete with detailed choreography and a disco groove that had the crowd gyrating and shimmying".
 The song was then performed as the opening number of the singer's Madame X Tour.
 The show began with a quote by James Baldwin: "Art is here to prove that all safety is an illusion...
 Artists are here to disturb the peace".
 Then, a silhouetted woman sat at a typewriter; each key press sounding like a gunshot, accompanied by a dancer jerking and flinching as if he's been shot.
 Madonna then appeared, decked in a glittery Revolutionary War attire and a feathered tricorne hat, to sing the song while being bounced between two police officers' shields; the performance featured two staircases, that moved and dismantled throughout the show, and cops attacking dancers under a video montage of news footage.
 On her review of one of the concert at Los Angeles' Wiltern Theatre, Kelli Syke Fadroski opined that "it was a bit unnerving to hear dozens of gunshot sound effects echo through a very dark venue.
 But that was the point".
+The performance was included on the live album Madame X: Music from the Theater Xperience.